jacobmartinez3d/c1_tools/README.md

 ![Alt text](c1_tools/renderOU.png?raw=true "Render OU.mp4 (Ffmpeg)")

 #### Select the directory containing the frames,
 And an Ffmpeg *.bat* file will be created in the folder with your Nuke script and begin running.
 When complete, you'll have an mp4 located next to your Nuke script ready for viewing in a headset.
-At any time you can double-click the *.bat* file and re-render.
+At any time you can double-click the *.bat* file and re-render from the same folder.

-It will look something like this:
+The resulting .mp4 will look something like this:

 ![Alt text](c1_tools/squished_ou.png?raw=true "Example of a Squished Over-Under video")